 Everyone’s body is a gift from God.
 “The body is for the Lord and the Lord is for the body” (1 Corinthians 6:13b).
 The Christian is indwelt by the Holy Spirit as the temple of the Spirit, so the body is meant for holiness and to operate according to God’s design (1 Corinthians 6:12–20).
 Christians must eat what God has created to be received with thanksgiving.

-God has created foods for humanity that consists of whole foods of vegetables, fruits, and meat (Genesis 1:29; 9:4–6).
-The Scriptures include eggs, honey, curds, and cheese too (Genesis 18:8; Isaiah 7:15; Luke 11:12).
+God has created foods for humanity that consists of real foods of vegetables, fruits, and meat (Genesis 1:29; 9:4–6).
+The Scriptures include bread, eggs, honey, curds, and cheese (Genesis 18:8; Isaiah 7:15; Luke 11:3, 12).
 Many may perceive the health problems are apparently connected with eating foods that God did not create to be received.
 This post leaves what foods have been formed or altered contrary to God’s design to the inference of the reader.
-The faithful can make such inferences and form opinions about healthy food while not setting these personal inferences as points to argue or to divide (Romans 14).
-Lastly, the faithful who trust that Jesus is the Son of God and rise to new life from baptism can look forward to the resurrection of the body so the saved can eat from the tree of life in the new Jerusalem (Revelation 22:1–4).
+The faithful can make such inferences and form opinions about healthy food while not setting these personal inferences as points to argue or divide from others (Romans 14).
+Lastly, the faithful who trust that Jesus is the Son of God and rise to new life from baptism can look forward to the resurrection of the body so the saved will eat from the tree of life in the new Jerusalem (Revelation 22:1–4).